Skip to main content

 Folklore & Legends

-In ancient Egyptian mythology, Lapis Lazuli was associated with the goddess Isis and was believed to be the stone of the nighttime sky, with the golden pyrite representing stars.
-The Egyptians also believed that the soul of the god Ra resided within Lapis Lazuli.
+In ancient Egyptian mythology, Lapis Lazuli was associated with the goddess Isis and was thought to be the stone of the nighttime sky, with the golden pyrite representing stars.
+The Egyptians also believed the soul of the god Ra lived inside Lapis Lazuli.
 In Buddhist tradition, Lapis Lazuli is one of the seven treasures and the medicine Buddha is depicted with a body of Lapis Lazuli blue.
 Ancient Persian kings wore Lapis Lazuli amulets inscribed with prayers, believing the stone would protect them from assassination.
-In medieval European folklore, Lapis Lazuli was prescribed as a cure for melancholy — physicians had their depressed patients gaze into polished Lapis Lazuli for extended periods.
+In medieval European folklore, physicians prescribed gazing into polished Lapis Lazuli as a cure for melancholy.

 Geological Profile